roberddd/PF2B/docs/preferences/general.md

     - Always
     - Never
 - **Plant Thumbnail Size**: Adjust the size of the plant & preset thumbnails in the main Panel.
 This does not affect the thumbnail size in the Gallery view as it has its own setting directly available when browsing.
 - **Use Preset Thumbnails**: Enable to display presets with thumbnails.
-If thumbnail browsing impacts performance, disable this option to show presets as a simple list.
+Disable this option to show presets as a simple list.

 ## PlantFactory Location